bilaldurrani/DistributedCounter/README.md

 3. Registration needs to be done of a node one at a time (cannot start multiple nodes at the same time).If node C is online and A & B simultaneuously try to register to C, then the node whose registeration starts first with C will not get the info about the other node (as C might be still processing the other node's info).
 This can be fixed by changing the "/update" endpoint to return back nodes information.
 EG: if registration is partial and A didn't get B's info.
 On the next /increment operation to A, A will do /update to C (not to B as it doesn't have B's info).
 In response C will return all it's node's info, which will put A in sync and A will then have all the cluster's info.

+4. Each node's unique ID is IP:PORT.
+The IP is taken from InetAddress.
+It's not checked that the IP taken is from the same eth interface as Tomcat is using.
+I had an issue that while running Docker, But InetAddress would give me back Docker's interface.
+This interface is not usable for making HTTP calls because of it's configuration.
+This basically caused the node's Key to be wrong and wouldn't allow other nodes to connect to it (the node Key = the node's IP to use for registration).
+Wordaround is to disable unused eth interfaces if issues are coming up.

 # Known issues: